The Plastic Free Seafood logo is awarded to companies that demonstrate clear responsibility and leadership in combating marine plastic pollution.

-By taking on this responsibility, we make it possible for the seafood industry to increase their sustainability and to be an active part in solving the plastic pollution crisis, with a goal of being nature positive.
+By taking on this responsibility, we make it possible for the seafood industry to increase their sustainability and to be an active part in solving the plastic pollution crisis.

-From early 2025 our collaboration with the seafood industry will be organised through a new legal entity, taking on an even bigger formal responsibility for the industry.
+From 2025 our collaboration with the seafood industry will be organised through the “Plastic Free Seafood” collaboration, taking on an even bigger formal responsibility for the industry, through a specific set of services.

 – Required environmental monitoring